//Skip to content

 Sacred places of worship have long been viewed as separate from the material world; once one enters the sacred space, one transitions from the unspiritual realm into a space of spirituality.
 In these sacred spaces, we find ourselves connected to a higher order, and a higher power.

-Yet, at its core, spirituality isn’t about isolation; it’s about alignment with life and all living things, and recognizing the sacredness inherent in all living beings.
+Yet, at its core, spirituality is not about isolation; it is about alignment with life and all living things, and recognizing the sacredness inherent in all living beings.
 For much of ancient history, ways of being were intrinsically connected to nature, and the Earth was regarded as sacred, worshipped by many faith traditions as a creation of the divine.

-Just as they worshipped God in awe, they also marveled at the universe’s creation, holding it in high regard and viewing it as sacred.
+Just as ancient societies worshipped God in awe, they also marveled at the universe’s creation, holding it in high regard and viewing it as sacred.
 Spiritual ecology, in essence, is about rising above the persistent dualism that positions humans apart from nature.

 In the context of Islam, many scholars and activists have emphasized the connection between the faith and environmentalism, particularly Fazlun Khalid, often regarded as “the most active Islamic environmentalist today.”